(I may earn a small commission from the products mentioned in this post.)

 - Put your weight on your hands/arms when getting in and out of the car.

-- Initially, my walker or a walking stick was helpful, especially when getting out of the car (should you use a walker, cane or walking poles after TKR).
+- Initially, my walker or a hiking stick was helpful, especially when getting out of the car (should you use a walker, cane or hiking poles after TKR).

 - Push the seat back as far as it goes to make yourself comfortable and to allow you to straighten and flex your knee.

 - On longer trips, recline your seat to stretch out even further.